MISTY-pipeline/spectacle/docs/analysis.rst

     >>> new_vel = np.linspace(-50, 50, 100) * u.km / u.s

-    Generate the resampling grid and apply it to the original data.
+    Generate the resampling matrix and apply it to the original data.

     >>> resample = Resample(new_vel)
     >>> new_tau = resample(vel, tau)